-- -1.
-A product shall be considered defective when it does not provide the safety that a person is entitled to expect or that is required under Union or national law. - A product shall be considered defective when it does not provide the safety which the public at large is entitled to expect, taking all circumstances In assessing the defectiveness of a product, all circumstances shall be taken into account, including the following: - (a) the presentation and the characteristics of the product, including its labelling, design, technical features, composition, packaging and the instructions for assembly, installation, use and maintenance; - (b) the reasonably foreseeable use and misuse of the product; - (c) the effect on the product of any ability to continue to learn or aquire new features after deploymentit is placed on the market or put into service; - (d) the reasonably foreseeable effect on the product of other products that can reasonably be expected to be used together with the product, including by means of interconnection; - (e) the moment in time when the product was placed on the market or put into service or, where the manufacturer retains control over the product after that moment, the moment in time when the product left the control of the manufacturer; - (f) relevant product safety requirements, including safety-relevant cybersecurity requirements; - (g) any recall of the product or any other relevant intervention by a-regulatory competent authority or by an economic operator referred to in Article 7 relating to product safety;
+- 1. A product shall be considered defective where it does not provide the safety that a person is entitled to expect or that is required under Union or national law. - 2.
+In assessing the defectiveness of a product, all circumstances shall be taken into account, including: - (a) the presentation and the characteristics of the product, including its labelling, design, technical features, composition and packaging and the instructions for its assembly, installation, use and maintenance; - (b) reasonably foreseeable use of the product; - (c) the effect on the product of any ability to continue to learn or acquire new features after it is placed on the market or put into service; - (d) the reasonably foreseeable effect on the product of other products that can be expected to be used together with the product, including by means of inter-connection; - (e) the moment in time when the product was placed on the market or put into service or, where the manufacturer retains control over the product after that moment, the moment in time when the product left the control of the manufacturer;

-(h) the specific expectations needs of the end-users group of users for whom the product is intended.;

-(ha) in the case of a product whose very purpose is to prevent damage, any failure of the product to fulfil that purpose.

-2. A product shall not be considered defective for the sole reason that a better product, including updates or upgrades to a product, is already or subsequently placed on the market or put into service.
+- (f) relevant product safety requirements, including safety-relevant cybersecurity requirements; - (g) any recall of the product or any other relevant intervention relating to product safety by a competent authority or by an economic operator as referred to in Article 8; - (h) the specific needs of the group of users for whose use the product is intended; - (i) in the case of a product whose very purpose is to prevent damage, any failure of the product to fulfil that purpose. - 3.
+A product shall not be considered to be defective for the sole reason that a better product, including updates or upgrades for a product, has already been or is subsequently placed on the market or put into service.